-In the spring of 2019, the USPTA was granted full accreditation by the USTA, making us the first and only USTA-accredited tennis-teaching organization.
+In the spring of 2019, the USPTA was granted full accreditation by the USTA, making us the first USTA-accredited tennis-teaching organization.

 The goal of the accreditation program is to increase the quality and

 quantity of certified teaching professionals in this country.

 What does accreditation mean to me as a USPTA professional?

 a fully accredited tennis-teaching association, the USPTA will